Casualty Actuarial Society

-The Casualty Actuarial Society (CAS) is a professional society of actuaries specializing in property and casualty insurance.
+The Casualty Actuarial Society (CAS) is a leading international professional society of actuaries, based in North America, and specializing in property and casualty insurance.

 The two levels of CAS membership are Associate (ACAS) and Fellow (FCAS).
 Requirements for these levels of membership include a comprehensive series of exams.
 Topics covered in the exams include statistics, mathematics, finance, economics, insurance, enterprise risk management, and actuarial science.
 Another class of CAS membership, Affiliate, includes qualified actuaries who practice in property-casualty insurance but do not meet the qualifications to become an Associate or Fellow.

 History

 The society was founded in 1914 and originally named the Casualty Actuarial and Statistical Society.
 The present name was adopted in 1921.
 The society's first president was I. M. Rubinow, who played a key role in its formation.
 There were 97 founding members of the society.

 The CAS was at first primarily concerned with problems of workers compensation insurance, which was introduced in the U.S. in the early 20th century.
 Eventually members of the society worked on all types of property-casualty insurance, including coverages for automobiles, homes and businesses.
-The society has now grown to over 9,100 members.
+As of November 2024, the society has over 10,000 members.
 Although the majority of members live and practice in the United States, there are CAS members in more than 25 countries around the world.

 Members of the CAS are employed by insurance companies, reinsurance companies, insurance brokers, educational institutions, ratemaking organizations, state insurance departments, the federal government, independent consulting firms, and non-traditional employers.
 There are a number of regional affiliates of the CAS, along with several special interest sections.
-As of August 2023, there are 4,015 Fellows, 1,817 Associates, and 20 Affiliate members of CAS.
+As of August 2023, there are 6,676 Fellows, 3,340 Associates, and 33 Affiliate members of CAS.

-Examinations
+Education system

 The CAS requires all candidates to qualify through a series of actuarial exams covering various aspects of actuarial practice.
-Passing Exam 1-6 as well as Exam S, the Course on Professionalism, the Validation by Educational Experience (VEE), and two online courses qualifies an actuary for the Associateship designation; passing three additional exams is required to become a Fellow.
-The exam process usually takes a long time to complete, often near a decade, due to the low pass ratios and the difficulty of the syllabus material.
+Passing Exams 1–6 as well as Exam S, the Course on Professionalism, the Validation by Educational Experience (VEE), and two online courses qualifies an actuary for the Associateship designation; passing three additional exams is required to become a Fellow.
+The exams usually take a long time to complete, often near a decade, due to the low pass rates and the difficulty of the syllabus material.

-A number of the earlier exams are conducted jointly with the Society of Actuaries (SOA), and a relatively few actuaries have qualified as members of both the CAS and the SOA.
+A number of the earlier exams are conducted jointly with the Society of Actuaries (SOA), and relatively few actuaries have qualified as members of both the CAS and the SOA.

-The subject matter covered on each of the VEE and nine other CAS components is as follows:
+The subject matter covered in the VEE and each of the nine other CAS components is as follows:

-Validation by Educational Experience exams

-There are two exams for economics and corporate finance.